 Elegant surroundings, superbly attentive service and sublime modern French cuisine are the hallmarks of this award-winning restaurant.
 This is the place to see and be seen in Vancouver.
 Go along for Sunday brunch or just pop in for afternoon tea.

 Tojo is considered a master of sashimi and his renowned Japanese seafood restaurant never disappoints.
 For a meal to remember try the melt in the-mouth sushi, lightly-fried red tuna wrapped with seaweed or the sautéed halibut cheeks.

 If you want a luxury waterfront hotel in Vancouver, with views that do justice to its superb location, then the Pan Pacific Hotel Vancouver is the one for you.
 The hotel boasts a choice of restaurants, a fitness club, spa, and a rooftop saltwater swimming pool — the perfect place to watch the cruise ships and sea-planes coming and going.

 Superbly located on Robson Street, one of the city’s main shopping thoroughfares, the Listel Hotel is a stylish, modern place with a variety of comfortable rooms, many furnished with original works of art.
 Attached to the hotel is the superb O’Doull’s Jazz Bar and Restaurant.

 Splurge: Wedgewood Hotel and Spa

-One of our favourite hotels, the Wedgewood Hotel and Spa offers a haven of quiet sophistication, old world charm and courtesy, all with modern amenities.
-Privately owned, this small boutique-style hotel is furnished with antiques and offers a superb spa and restaurant
+One of our favorite hotels, the Wedgewood Hotel and Spa offers a haven of quiet sophistication, old world charm and courtesy, all with modern amenities.
+Privately owned, this small boutique-style hotel is furnished with antiques and offers a superb spa and restaurant.